 What I Do

-Yes, that includes straight-up technical writing: Help systems, documentation, user and quick start guides, SOPs, and training materials.
+Yes, I'm a technical writer.
+I've developed online help systems, user manuals, quick start guides, documentation, SOPs, knowledge articles, and training materials.

-It also means client/customer and internal communications: what stakeholders need to know, now, not when the documentation is updated.
-Product launches, release updates, client technical advisories, incident messaging, root cause analyses, internal memos.
+I've also specialized in creating client/customer and internal communications: what stakeholders need to know, now, not when the documentation is updated.
+Product launches, release updates, technical advisories, incident messaging, root cause analyses, internal memos.
 It means technically accurate but business-aware support for sales, account management, and customer services.

 Tools